-The Introductory level course is aimed at staff and students in laboratories and universities who wish to learn about accelerator science and technology.
-The focus of the course is on various aspects of beam dynamics and the underlying accelerator systems.
-Key topics are consolidated by discussion sessions and tutorials.
+The Introductory level course is designed for laboratory staff with some practical experience in accelerators, accelerator equipment manufacturers and university students (from last-year bachelor level to Ph.D.) who wish to learn about accelerator science and technology.
+The course focuses on various aspects of beam dynamics and the underlying accelerator systems.
+Key topics are consolidated by discussion sessions and hands-on exercises.

-The course is complemented the following year by the Advanced level course.
+The course is complemented every second year by the Advanced level course.

 The programmes for Introductory and Advanced level courses are elaborated at a dedicated program committee, held every two years, and which is strongly guided by the CAS Syllabus.
 This syllabus was reviewed in 2015, a revised edition was released in 2016 and will evolve in the coming years.